danvet/danvet.github.io/_posts/2013-11-02-its-that-time-again-when-old-kernel-v3.md

 blogger_orig_url: http://blog.ffwll.ch/2013/11/its-that-time-again-when-old-kernel-v3.html
 ---

-It's that time again when the old <a href="http://blog.ffwll.ch/2013/11/its-that-time-again-when-old-kernel-v3.html">kernel v3.12</a> will be released shortly and we'll take a look at what's in store for the Intel GFX driver in 3.13.
+It's that time again when the old [kernel v3.12](http://blog.ffwll.ch/2013/11/its-that-time-again-when-old-kernel-v3.html) will be released shortly and we'll take a look at what's in store for the Intel GFX driver in 3.13.

 <!--more-->